My mom gave me a cast iron skillet a few years ago for my birthday and right off the bat, I hated it.

 Cleaning Cast Iron

 Whether you season the pan or not, we can be on the same page for clean up.
-It’s best to clean the pan as soon as it’s cool enough to handle (cool, not cold) so that whatever is left in the pan can be easily removed.
+It’s best to clean the pan as soon as it’s cool enough to handle (cool, not cold).
+Then you can easily remove whatever is left in the pan.

 To clean a cast iron skillet, simply wipe it out with a cloth or paper towel.
 That’s it!